jeffk713/ruby-jungle/README.md

   To display added product in cart with product information To display total amount and email that is used to purchase

+- User:
+  To store user credentials with hashed password in database To authenticate themselves

 - Testing:
   To unit-test creating prouct model in various scenarios To feature-test that user visits and views products